The Great Lakes Compact

 The Great Lakes hold nearly 20% of the world’s fresh surface water.
-And, more astonishingly, the Great Lakes hold more than 90% of North America’s fresh surface water.
+And, more astonishingly, the lakes hold more than 90% of North America’s fresh surface water.

-The Great Lakes-St. Lawrence River Basin Water Resources Compact was approved by all eight Great Lakes states, the U.S. Congress, and was signed into law by President George W. Bush in 2008.
+After years of effort, the Great Lakes-St. Lawrence River Basin Water Resources Compact was approved by all eight Great Lakes states and the U.S. Congress.
+President George W. Bush signed the Compact into law in 2008.

-The Compact bans the diversion of Great Lakes water outside the basin, with limited exceptions.
+The Great Lakes Compact bans the diversion of Great Lakes water outside the basin, with limited exceptions.

 Only two situations allow a community located outside of the Great Lakes to apply for a diversion.